 Custos rotulorum is Latin for ‘keeper of the rolls.
-It is a civic post in Jamaica that involved helping to maintain law and order.
+It is a civic post in Jamaica that involves helping to maintain law and order.

 The Kerr-Jarrett Family

 Francis Moncrieff Kerr-Jarrett was born on 27 August 1885, the son of Herbert Jarrett Kerr III and Henrietta Theresa Helen Whitlock Vidal.
 Francis was the fifth child of the couple’s eight children.
 Herbert was Custos of Trelawny Parish Jamaica.
 His father had also been a Custos in Jamaica.